nafreesv/Data-Analytics-Portfolio/README.md

 ![wallpaperflare-cropped (3)](https://github.com/nafreesv/Data-Analytics-Portfolio/assets/125745088/d8aa2a9f-7b34-4a42-a5c6-e03973a292b3)

-**Description:** In this project, I performed exploratory data analysis on an online clothing selling store's dataset using SQL.
-I explored various dimensions including product, customer, and geography to uncover valuable insights and trends.
+**Description:** In this project, I performed exploratory data analysis for an online clothing retailer using SQL.
+By delving into product, customer, and geographical dimensions, I uncovered valuable insights and trends crucial for enhancing business strategies and optimizing customer satisfaction.

 **Skills:** PostgreSQL, Exploratory Data Analysis, SQL